vittorioPiotti/PathGraph-JavaFX/README.md

 **Import PathGraph**

-> Is suggested import [PathGraph.jar](https://github.com/vittorioPiotti/PathGraph-JavaFX/releases/tag/1.0.0) using intellij and adding it in module dependencies
+> It's recommended to import the [PathGraph.jar](https://github.com/vittorioPiotti/PathGraph-JavaFX/releases/tag/1.0.0) into your IntelliJ project by adding it to your module dependencies.

 > Working on to upload library on maven dipencencies to available the library distribution